cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 ![Keplr create menu](./images/keplr-create-menu.png)

 Click _Create new account_.
-The page that opens offers you a mnemonic and asks you for a password.
+The page that opens offers you a mnemonic, a secret list of words, and asks you for a password.
 Because **you are in charge**, it is important to understand the following points:

 1. Whoever knows the **mnemonic seed** has access to **all** the assets in this wallet as easily as you with your own wallet.
 This means that:
     1. Nobody else should be looking at your screen right now.
 If that is not the case, click _Back_.